mem48/geocompr/main.md

 <p class="caption">(\#fig:globe)Hypothetical subsetting scenario: select all countries which intersect with a circle of 20 degrees in radius around planet Earth.
 Figure created with the **[globe](https://cran.r-project.org/package=globe)** package.</p>
 </div>

-The data to be subset, or 'target layer', is the `africa` created above, which has a projected CRS (`32630`).
+The data to be subset, or 'target layer', is the `africa` object created above, which has a projected CRS (`32630`).
-Now that the input data is set-up, the spatial subsetting operation is a single, concise command:
+Subsequently,the spatial subsetting operation is a single, concise command:

 ```r